adlnet/xAPI-Spec/xAPI-Communication.md

 Future revisions of the specification might introduce changes such as properties added to Statements.

-As a result, Clients might receive responses that include Statements of different versions.
+As a result, Learning Record Consumers might receive responses that include Statements of different versions.
 The version header allows for these version differences to be handled correctly, and to ascertain that no partial or mixed LRS version implementations exist.

 Using Semantic Versioning will allow Clients and LRSs to reliably know compatibility as the specification changes.